Pular para o conteúdo principal

 LinkedIn logo in a window

-If you had to focus on just one channel for your B2B company's lead generation, our advice is that this channel should be LinkedIn.
+If you had to focus on just one channel for your B2B company's lead generation, our advice is to choose LinkedIn.

 LinkedIn was voted the most trusted network of 2020, and its B2B and B2C user traffic had a 277% higher conversion rate compared to Facebook and Twitter - a number proven in a study of 5,000 companies.